5 Misconceptions About High Blood Pressure

 Here is some good news about high blood pressure: Even if you have many risk factors, there are steps you can take to prevent high blood pressure:

-- Get regular exercise.
-Try to get at least 30 minutes of activity each day.
+Get regular exercise.
+Try to get at least 30 minutes of activity each day, at least five days a week.
 Exercise relieves stress and helps you control your weight.

 Ask your doctor for suggestions about high blood pressure and how to prevent it.
 Your doctor may refer you to other health care professionals who can help.